iyreshot/Modlist/README.md

  ## Shout Out To Some Awesome People:

 ***
+Althro for the wonderful ANVIL modlist that I built this from.
+It helped jumpstart the list and without it I may never have started this.

 YOU for actually reading this, thanks for being awesome!

 Halgari for creation of this wonderful tool